Jonathan Cape

-Jonathan Cape is a British publishing firm headquartered in London and founded in 1921 by Herbert Jonathan Cape, who was head of the firm until his death in 1960.
+Jonathan Cape is a British publishing firm headquartered in London, founded in 1921 by Herbert Jonathan Cape and Wren Howard.
+It is now an imprint of Penguin Random House.

 Cape and his business partner Wren Howard (1893–1968) set up the publishing house in 1921.
 They established a reputation for high-quality design and production and a fine list of English-language authors, fostered by the firm's editor and reader Edward Garnett.
 Cape's list of writers ranged from poets including Robert Frost and C. Day Lewis, to children's authors such as Roald Dahl, Hugh Lofting and Arthur Ransome, to James Bond novels by Ian Fleming, to heavyweight fiction by James Joyce and T. E. Lawrence.

 After Cape's death, the firm later merged successively with three other London publishing houses.
 In 1987 it was taken over by Random House.
 Its name continues as one of Random House's British imprints.